Mechanical-Advantage/AdvantageScope/docs/NAVIGATION.md

 To the left is the <span style="color: red;">sidebar (red)</span> with the list of available tables and fields.
 Selectable fields are shown in _italics_ and built-in tables (from WPILib or AdvantageKit) are <u>underlined</u>.
 Click the arrow to expand nested tables. **Drag a single field** to select it or **hold cmd/ctrl** to select a collection of fields by clicking each one.
 Start dragging the collection of fields to finish the selection.

+To search for a field, begin typing in the search box.
+A dropdown of fields will display, then the selected field will be highlighted in the sidebar and scrolled into view.

 > Note: Click and drag on the right edge to resize or hide the sidebar.

 ![Selecting a collection of fields](/docs/resources/navigation/navigation-2.gif)